 Contract work is not as flexible as temp work.
 When you agree to take on a contract role, you are expected to work for the duration of the contract.

 Understanding the differences between temp and contract work will help you narrow your job search and find the right role for you.
 Questions?
-Don’t hesitate to give me a call at 07 3118 0125!
+Don’t hesitate to give us a call on 07 3118 0125!